 - a history of high triglycerides (a type of fat in blood).

 FDA pregnancy category C. It is not known whether exenatide will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
-Exenatide can make birth control pills less effective.
-If you take birth control pills, take your pill at least 1 hour before your exenatide injection.
+Byetta can make birth control pills less effective.
+If you take birth control pills, take your pill at least 1 hour before your Byetta injection.

 It is not known whether exenatide passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Do not use Byetta without telling your doctor if you are breast-feeding a baby.